Lexus Bladescan Adaptive Headlights Debut As Cutting Edge Illumination

 In the U.S, the refreshed 2020 RX still comes with some significant upgrades, even if these cutting-edge headlights aren't available.
 The exterior styling is very similar but with minor tweaks.
 The interior revisions are more significant with the inclusion of Apple Carplay and Android Auto.
 If buyers opt for the larger, 12.3-inch screen, it comes with improved voice recognition.
 An updated safety suite includes better low-light pedestrian detection, lane-tracing assist, and pre-collision warning now capable of detecting bicyclists, in addition to vehicles and pedestrians.

-Source: Lexus
+Source: Lexus, Lexus UK via YouTube

 BLADESCAN: ANOTHER BRIGHT IDEA FROM LEXUS